 Q: What can I do to decrease the risk of developing dementia?

 Schneider: People who are more involved in cognitive activities (e.g., reading and playing games) seem to have a delayed onset of early dementias.
 Similarly, people who have larger social networks and people who exercise regularly can decrease their risk.

-Research at Rush has found that diets low in saturated fats, and rich in vitamin E and healthy fats such as omega-3 have a lower risk (check out this story, also in the April 2011 issue of Discover Rush Online, about a study at Rush showing that the Mediterranean diet may help to prevent cognitive decline).
-Additionally, research at Rush shows that people who have higher purpose in life — deriving meaning from life's experiences — have lower incidence of dementias.
+Research at Rush has found that diets low in saturated fats, and rich in vitamin E and healthy fats such as omega-3 may have a lower risk.
+And that people who have higher purpose in life — deriving meaning from life's experiences — have lower incidence of dementias.